NikolaiRadke/AI.duino/README.md

 ## Manual installation

 Add read permissions to each folder and file.
 Copy the prepared `aiduino` folder to the Arduino IDE plugin directory.
-**Note:** If you have installed another verison of the plugin into the Arduino IDE programm directory before, you need to delete it first.

 The `aiduino` folder must have the following structure:
 ```
 aiduino/